czhc/czhc.github.io/collections/_posts/2025-04-20-how-to-set-up-aseprite-on-macos-for-spotlight-search.md

         ```

-## Step 2: Make Aseprite Searchable in Spotlight
+## Make Aseprite Searchable in Spotlight

 To make Aseprite easily accessible from Spotlight, we need to wrap it in an .app bundle.
 This will allow you to search for and launch it just like any other macOS application.